 Students returning to the School of Medicine to begin their clinical education after an extended absence may be expected to complete clinical refresher experience prior to returning to clerkships.

 The School of Medicine is committed to providing accommodations to students that are found eligible for services.
 The approved services may not alter the curriculum.
 Students requesting services must follow the policies within the guidelines provided through the UC Davis, campus’ Student Disability Office (SDC) to receive accommodations.
-Please refer to: http://sdc.ucdavis.edu/ for policies and guidelines.
+Visit us for more information on policies and guidelines.
 Please contact the School’s student disability coordinator for questions about making application for test accommodations for the USMLE step 1 or 2 CS or CK examinations.